JoshuaLampert/DispersiveShallowWater.jl/docs/src/overview.md

 ## Solve system of ordinary differential equations

 Once we have obtained a semidiscretization, we can solve the resulting system of ordinary differential equations.
 To do so, we specify the time interval that we want to simulate and obtain an `ODEProblem` from the [SciML ecosystem for ordinary differential equations](https://diffeq.sciml.ai/latest/) by calling [`semidiscretize`](@ref) on the semidiscretization and the time span.
 Additionally, we can analyze the numerical solution using an [`AnalysisCallback`](@ref).
-The analysis includes computing the ``L_2`` and ``L_\infty`` errors of the different variables of the solution compared to the initial condition (or, if available, at the same time analytical solution) and potentially additional errors and quantities.
+The analysis includes computing the ``L^2`` error and ``L^\infty`` error of the different variables of the solution compared to the initial condition (or, if available, at the same time analytical solution) and potentially additional errors and quantities.
 Additional errors can be passed by the keyword argument `extra_analysis_errors` and additional integral quantities that should be analyzed can be passed by keyword argument `extra_analysis_integrals`.
 In this example we pass the `conservation_error`, which computes the temporal change of the total amount (i.e. integral) of the different variables over time.
 In addition, the integrals of the total waterheight ``\eta`` [`waterheight_total`](@ref), the [`velocity`](@ref) and the [`entropy`](@ref) are computed and saved for each time step.
 The total waterheight and the total velocity are linear invariants of the BBM-BBM equations, i.e. they do not change over time.
 The total entropy

 ```math
 \mathcal E(t; \eta, v) = \frac{1}{2}\int_\Omega g\eta^2 + (\eta + D)v^2\textrm{d}x